What is genetic testing?

 Genetic testing entails analysing an embryo’s cells to detect possible chromosomal defects.
 The procedure follows these steps:

-The cells are then analysed to verify that all 23 pairs of chromosomes including X and Y are identified.
+- The cells are then analysed to verify that all 23 pairs of chromosomes, including a set of sex chromosomes (X and Y).

 What cannot be tested for?